Me and the Map Idiot

 Police Officer: Did he really?
 You over there, Map Idiot, did you tell him to drive down the Metro Rail track?

-Joe: I did tell him to take the next right.
-We’re just trying to get to the Federal Building.
+Joe: We’re just trying to get to the Federal Building.

 Police Officer (refocusing on me): Do you just go wherever Map Idiot tells you to go?
 If Map Idiot tells you to drive head-on into the Metro Rail, is that what you do?
 You’re not going to make it to the Federal Building if you’re dead.

-Me: I’m sorry officer, normally I’m an excellent driver, (seriously, did I just quote Rain Man) but I’m from a small town, and I’m not used to driving in the big city.
+Me: I’m sorry officer, normally I’m an excellent driver, (I had just seen Rain Man) but I’m from a small town, and I’m not used to driving in the big city.

 I wish I could tell you that’s not what I said, but it’s exactly what I said.
 That’s right, I’m a rube.
 But it worked, the officer chuckled a little and immediately softened.
 He gave us instructions to the Federal building, told us to be careful, and sent us on our way.
 We safely reached the Federal Building where we found Al waiting for us.